Jamazi4/bimcat/notes.md

 In the future it might be beneficial to use guery in all these places and switch formcontainer everywhere to just mutations

+Also created libraryInfo component, visually not okay - maybe do as one with description?

 ### Current task list

-[x]sort out the navigation to library and/or component from composite [ ]show if composite is private or not
+[x]sort out the navigation to library and/or component from composite [x]show if composite is private or not
 [ ]handle user changing component private from inside libraries (redirect) [ ]handle user changing library to private and removing someone from guests.
 [ ]pagination in libraries view